cnbltyasar/Stopwatch-Design-in-VHDL/README.md

 Use a VHDL simulator (such as ModelSim, Vivado Simulator, or GHDL) to simulate the design.
 Create a testbench that drives the clock, start, and reset inputs, and observe the outputs (counter values and display segments).

 Synthesis:
 The design can be synthesized for FPGAs.
 Make sure to configure the target device's clock frequency to match the clkfreq generic.
-The constraints file should properly assign the clock, button inputs, and seven-segment display outputs (anode and cathode pins).
+The constraints file should properly assign the clock, button inputs, and seven-segment display outputs (anode and cathode pins).ds

-Usage
-Compile the VHDL files in your preferred synthesis tool or simulation environment.
-Simulate the design using a testbench that applies the appropriate clock, start, and reset signals.
-Synthesize and load the design onto your target FPGA board.
-Connect the seven-segment displays and push-buttons according to your board’s constraints.
-Operate the stopwatch using the start and reset buttons.
-File Structure
-bash
-Kopyala
-Stopwatch/
-├── src/
-│   ├── top.vhd            # Top-level entity integrating the design.
-│   ├── debounce.vhd       # Debounce component.
-│   ├── counter.vhd        # BCD counter component.
-│   └── sevensegment.vhd   # Seven-segment display driver.
-├── tb/
-│   └── top_tb.vhd         # Testbench for simulation.
-└── README.md              # This file.